How to Close the Office for the Holidays

 You can notify customers through your website and the automated attendant message on your phone system.

-Vendors (especially those with reoccurring delivery schedules) should be notified via email, phone, or regular postal mail.
+Notify vendors (especially those with reoccurring delivery schedules) via email, phone, or regular postal mail.

 Notify Security Personnel or Services

 Notify your security personnel or security service about your upcoming closing dates.
 Make sure your security providers have an updated emergency contact list that contains the contact information, including phone numbers, for you and your key employees.
 They should know whom to contact in the event of a security issue, even when the office is closed for business, and who is authorized to be in the building during the shutdown.

 A week or two before the closing, record an automated attendant greeting on your phone system that explains that the office will be closed for an extended period.
 Include the date when you will close and when you expect to reopen.
 Just before you leave, record a second automated greeting that emphasizes when you will return and, when appropriate, to whom callers should direct any queries in your absence.